 What would higher education do in fall 2021?
 Yes, general education courses would largely be fine because of the wealth of OER that exists for the 200 or so highest enrolling courses.
 But what about the 2000 or more other courses offered on your campus?
 What would those faculty and students do for course materials?
 Publishers’ digital products have completely vanished.
 Students might be able to rely on printed books available in the used market for a few years (until those physically deteriorated beyond usability).
 Then what?
 How much time and money would it take to create another 2000 courses worth of OER to replace all that TCM?
 (For context, keep in mind that to date people and institutions in the US have spent over 20 years and $2B working on open education.)

-So how might that begin?
+But what might happen if, instead of being outside it, publishers are part of the transition to OER?
+And how might that begin?
 The copyright thicket issue means that publishers can’t easily reach into their back catalog and just “flip” their existing textbooks to OER.
 At a minimum, they will need to remove the materials licensed from third-parties and possibly negotiate new contracts with their authors before they could relicense “their own” titles under a CC license.
 That’s going to be a lot of work.

 Perhaps the best first step a publisher could take is to change their future contracts so that the content created by new authors they work with either (1) is work for hire that the publisher contractually commits to license under a CC license or (2) belongs to the author (for copyright purposes) who contractually commits to license it under a CC license.
 If you’ve been following along, there are already some interesting examples of approaches like these in the K-12 space (c.f., Open Up Resources and EngageNY).
 Such a move would not only lower costs for publishers going forward (so long, royalties!), but it would also create an entirely new category of ways faculty and students could engage with publishers (e.g., open source-style co-development).